gary600/bfchip/README.md

   - If `opcode == BusWriteIo`, write `bus_out` to the output stream on the clock, then assert `op_done`

+The exact implementation/layout of the memory and I/O interfaced with the CPU is up to the designer of the memory/IO controller.
+Reasonable options would be a SPI flash interface for the program memory, SPI SRAM for the data memory, and a UART interface connected to a terminal for the I/O.

 ## Design Testing / Bringup
 The BF core itself is tested in simulation with CocoTB and is known to work on the Icarus backend.
 Running `make test` in `dev/` will run the test suite, which